OllieJones/Broadway/scaling.md

 +------------------------------------------+
 ```

  * *Clip* the video, trimming off part of it on the left and right, or top and bottom, so it fills the element.
-This gives a pleasing result to the viewer, but loses a bit of it.
+This gives a pleasing result to the viewer, but loses a bit of the video image.
 For many applications clipping is the right choice.

  ```
     +-----------------------------+